Published on: 01 May, 2022

 Make sure the borrower knows that paying for interest is all a part of the cost of borrowing, but it shouldn’t drown them.

 When lending money, set an interest rate that’s above the federal minimum and below your state’s maximum.
 This is a key factor in a larger set of repayment terms, and your family loan agreement will cover it all.

 Charging the right interest rate when lending money keeps you from losing money on the loan.
 Now that’s a personal finance tip every lender should know. 🤯

-Pigeon Loans 🐣 is an ideal solution for people lending money to friends and family.
-The platform keeps all the loan documentation, including interest rate, on file at all times—and sends payment reminders on your behalf. 🤙🏽 Start a personal loan with Pigeon Loans today.
+Pigeon 🐣 is an ideal solution for people lending money to friends and family.
+The platform keeps all the loan documentation, including interest rate, on file at all times—and sends payment reminders on your behalf. 🤙🏽 Start an interpersonal loan with Pigeon today.

 Want to read more related content?
 Check out some more of our awesome educational pieces below: